-Operators, irrespective of whether they are front-line operators or not, cannot be not punished for actions, omissions or decisions which are commensurate with their experience and training.
+Operators, irrespective of whether they are front-line operators or not, cannot be punished for actions, omissions or decisions which are commensurate with their experience and training.
 However, gross negligence, wilful violations and destructive acts cannot be tolerated.
 This is what Just Culture is about.

 Finding the right balance between the aviation, judicial and political authorities.